ezraholm50/techandtool/README.md

 Here is an example of VM's we offer for **free**:

-* ownCloud
+* Nextcloud / ownCloud
-* ownCloud on a RaspberryPI
+* Nextcloud on a RaspberryPI
 * WordPress
 * Minecraft
 * Access manager